BEBlab/SOD1-ddPCA/README.md

-#  A multidimensional deep mutational scanning of the ALS protein SOD1: dissecting the effect of mutations on protein abundance and dimer formation
+#  The folding, dimerization and allosteric landscapes of the ALS protein SOD1: a comprehensive mutational atlas
-Pipeline to replicate the analysis and figures in: A multidimensional deep mutational scanning of the ALS protein SOD1: dissecting the effect of mutations on protein abundance and dimer formation (Tomás Quiroga, Laz Ashcroft, Lauren Rice, Defne Boratav, Mariano Martín, Juan Francisco Vázquez Costa, Bryony A Thomspon, Luke McAlary, Benedetta Bolognesi)
+Pipeline to replicate the analysis and figures in: The folding, dimerization and allosteric landscapes of the ALS protein SOD1: a comprehensive mutational atlas (Tomás Quiroga, Laz Ashcroft, Lauren Rice, Defne Boratav, Mariano Martín, Juan Francisco Vázquez-Costa, Bryony A Thomspon, Luke McAlary, Benedetta Bolognesi)

 # Requirements
 Software and packages to run the pipeline :